|

 and applyforterminals controls how the received (if any) presentation indicator

-is processed by the gatekeeper. forward means just to forward it to the callee as is,
+is processed by the gatekeeper. forward means forward it to the callee as-is,

 not a gateway.